mirimar8/Project-3/README.md

 ## Personal learnings
 * Implementation of a mobile-first, responsive layout (optimized for three      required screen sizes: mobile, tablet and desktop).
 * Use of Grid to have a responsive layout for the NYT stories.
 * Use of jQuery's "ajax" method to fetch data from the Top Stories v2 NYT API   endpoint.
 * Implementation of automation tasks with Gulp such as uglification, watch,     and browser-sync.

-## License
+ ## Installation

-MIT ©
+1. Download repository and then add it to your directory.

+2. Run `npm install`.

+3. Run `gulp`.